12 Great Charlie Munger Book Recommendations To Inspire

 The Psychology of Persuasion by Dr. Robert B. Cialdini

 Influence can help investors by exposing the behaviors that guide market behavior.
-Anybody who wants to know people buy stocks, services, and products needs to examine Influence.
+Anybody wanting to know why people buy stocks, services, and products must examine Influence.

 4. Living Within Limits